Severin48/Brain-Tumor-Semantic-Segmentation/README.md

 ---
 ## 5 – Upcoming Questions for Meetup
+**30rd May**:
+- Overlap GT image and masks with opacity
+-

 **23rd May**:
 - Binary classification on whole dataset and then reuse the whole dataset for mask prediction?
 - Further handling of data
+- More detailed Dataexploration

 **16th May**:
 - Metric accuracy not useful for masks with 90%+ black pixels